oguduvictor/fast-animation/README.md

 # FAST animation library (Beta)
 An animation library that simplifies interactions and animations using the Web Animation API.

-* Light up new browser features as they become available.
-* Push the boundaries in web animation and interaction.
 * Provides a convenient abstraction layer over the Web Animation API while still allowing full access to it.
 * Simplifies complex animations on anything with any timeframe by sequencing and grouping animation effects for multi-motion loading.